aery-chan/aerys-discord/rules.md

 # Rules

+TODO: Have the community add and remove rules

 ### §a
 Rule infractions will be puished by the admin team based on two factors:
 • The severity of the infraction